jellewillekes/causal-effect-cup-football/README.md

-# Causal Effect of Domestic Cup Performance on League Outcomes
+# Evaluating the effect of cup participation on league performance: Evidence from European domestic cups

 This repository contains the analysis and methodology from my MSc thesis: *Evaluating the Effect of Cup Participation on League Performance: Evidence from European Domestic Cups* (Grade: 8.0) as part of the MSc Econometrics and Management Science.
 The study investigates the causal effect of participating in and winning domestic cup fixtures on subsequent league performance, with a focus on randomness from cup draws as a source of exogenous variation.